-- §11-200.1-13 Significance criteria. (a) In considering the significance of potential environmental effects, agencies shall consider the sum of effects on the quality of the environment and shall evaluate the overall and cumulative effects of an action. - (b) In determining whether an action may have a significant effect on the environment, the agency shall consider every phase of a proposed action, the expected impacts, both primary and secondary, and the cumulative as well as the short-term and long-term effects of the action.
-In most instances, an action shall be determined to have a significant effect on the environment if it is likely to: - (1) Irrevocably commit a natural, cultural, or historic resource; - (2) Curtail the range of beneficial uses of the environment; - (3) Conflict with the State's environmental policies or long-term environmental goals established by law; - (4) Have a substantial adverse effect on the economic welfare, social welfare, or cultural practices of the community or State; - (5) Have a substantial adverse effect on public health; - (6) Involve adverse secondary impacts, such as population changes or effects on public facilities; - (7) Involve a substantial degradation of environmental quality; - (8) Is individually limited but cumulatively has substantial adverse effect upon the environment or involves a commitment for larger actions; - (9) Have a substantial adverse effect on a rare, threatened, or endangered species, or its habitat; - (10) Have a substantial adverse effect on air or water quality or ambient noise levels; - (11) Have a substantial adverse effect on or is likely to suffer damage by being located in an environmentally sensitive area such as a flood plain, tsunami zone, sea level rise exposure area, beach, erosion-prone area, geologically hazardous land, estuary, fresh water, or coastal waters;

-- (12) Have a substantial adverse effect on scenic vistas and viewplanes, during day or night, identified in county or state plans or studies; or review. (a) For an agency action, through its judgment and experience, a proposing agency shall assess the and experience, a proposing agency shall assess the significance of the potential impacts of the action, including the overall cumulative impact in light of related past, present, and reasonably foreseeable actions in the area affected, to determine the level of environmental review necessary for the action.
+- \$11-200.1-13 Significance criteria. (a) In considering the significance of potential environmental effects, agencies shall consider and evaluate the sum of effects of the proposed action on the quality of the environment. - (b) In determining whether an action may have a significant effect on the environment, the agency shall consider every phase of a proposed action, the expected impacts, and the proposed mitigation measures.
+In most instances, an action shall be determined to have a significant effect on the environment if it may: - (1) Irrevocably commit a natural, cultural, or historic resource; - (2) Curtail the range of beneficial uses of the environment; - (3) Conflict with the State's environmental policies or long-term environmental goals established by law; - (4) Have a substantial adverse effect on the economic welfare, social welfare, or cultural practices of the community and State; - (5) Have a substantial adverse effect on public health; - (6) Involve adverse secondary impacts, such as population changes or effects on public facilities; - (7) Involve a substantial degradation of environmental quality; - (8) Is individually limited but cumulatively has substantial adverse effect upon the environment or involves a commitment for larger actions; - (9) Have a substantial adverse effect on a rare, threatened, or endangered species, or its habitat; - (10) Have a substantial adverse effect on air or water quality or ambient noise levels; - (11) Have a substantial adverse effect on or is likely to suffer damage by being located in an environmentally sensitive area such as a flood plain, tsunami zone, sea level rise exposure area, beach, erosion-prone area, geologically hazardous land, estuary, fresh water, or coastal waters; - (12) Have a substantial adverse effect on scenic vistas and viewplanes, during day or night, significance of the potential impacts of the action and reasonably foreseeable actions in the area affected, to determine the level of environmental review necessary for the action.